 What are the symptoms of Sweet’s syndrome?

-The main symptom of Sweet’s syndrome is skin lesions that often appear as a sore or painful red or purple rash, but patients commonly develop other symptoms too.
+The main symptoms of Sweet’s syndrome are fever and skin lesions that often appear as a sore or painful red or purple rash, but can also cause lots of other symptoms.

 Can Sweet’s syndrome affect the eyes?

-Yes.
-Sweet’s syndrome can affect the eyes in up to 72% of patients (Bilgin et al, 2015:54).
-Usually, only one eye will be affected, but it is possible for both eyes to be affected at the same time (Zhuang and Li, 2011).
+Yes, Sweet’s syndrome can affect the eyes in up to 72% of patients (Bilgin et al, 2015:54).
+Usually, only one eye will be affected, but it is possible for both eyes to be affected at the same time (Zaouak et al, 2017; Zhuang and Li, 2011).